2021 St. Louis Arts Awards

 5:45 p.m. doors | 6:00 p.m. dinner, awards and entertainment

 The St. Louis Arts Awards honors the artists, educators, philanthropists, corporate citizens and arts organizations that make our region so vibrant.
-It is an elegant evening of cocktails and dinner, an awards presentation and awe-inspiring performances - all packed into just four hours.
+It is an elegant evening of dinner, an awards presentation and awe-inspiring performances - all packed into just four hours.

 Proceeds benefit the Arts and Education Council, which offers programs and services that benefit more than 70 arts and arts education organizations impacting 1.6 million people throughout the 16-county, bi-state region.